 Independent living communities allow residents to lead a social lifestyle with the convenience of meal prep, housekeeping, and transportation services.

 There’s a wide range of independent living options.
 Depending on the community, residents can choose from a private room, apartment, townhome, or even standalone home.
 These residences cater to the 55+ crowd.

 Because of the convenient amenities and resident independence, monthly costs can be higher than other living arrangements.
 However, independent living costs might be more cost-effective, depending on where you live, than assisted living due to the lack of medical care and personal care assistance.

 If you want help with your taxes and want to save some cash while getting expert tax advice, please consult with the experts at H&R Block.
-That link will save you time and 15% off of tax prep.

 Note: This information is not intended as tax or legal advice.
 A taxpayer may be affected by exceptions to the general rules, so it’s crucial to consult a competent tax professional.
 Consult a tax professional to ensure you comply with IRS rules and fully understand all the deductions you are entitled to.